- Ausable Access (NY)

 - Sullivan Creek (WA)

 Two dams in the Sullivan Creek watershed no longer generate power.
-One will be removed as the result of a 2010 Settlement Agreement.
+One was removed in 2017 as the result of a 2010 Settlement Agreement.

 - Sultan River (WA)